Dutch investment firm SHV bids $3.4 billion for Nutreco

 | AMSTERDAM

-AMSTERDAM SHV, a family-owned Dutch investment firm, has reached a conditional agreement to buy animal feed and nutrition company Nutreco NUO.AS for 2.7 billion euros (2.13 billion pounds), expanding into food-related businesses.
+AMSTERDAM SHV, a family-owned Dutch investment firm, has reached a conditional agreement to buy animal feed and nutrition company Nutreco NUO.AS for 2.7 billion euros ($3.4 billion), expanding into food-related businesses.

 The offer of 40 euros per share is a premium of 42 percent to the stock's closing price on Friday and is conditional on SHV acquiring all Nutreco shares.
 It could also be terminated if a third party were to bid 8 percent or more above the offer price.